mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 scale up effectively when introduced into more complex environments.

+Apache Spark is written in Scala.
+Hence, many if not most data engineers adopting Spark are also adopting Scala, while Python and R remain popular with data scientists.
+Fortunately, you don't need to master Scala to use Spark effectively.

 ## Columnar Database
 A database that stores data column by column instead of the row is known as the column-oriented database.
+Columnar Databases organize and store data by columns rather than rows.
+They optimize data for aggregate functions (such as `sum()` and `avg()`) and operations on columns of data, by storing data values contiguously, with the same data type and semantic meaning.

 The following are partial list of columnar databases:

+* Apache Cassandra
 * Amazon Redshift
 * Snowflake
 * Hbase